Benjamin is best reached by email. Please do not call the phone number listed.

 The ASMO Cognitive Architecture has been developed to support key capabilities: attention, awareness and self-modification.
 In this paper we describe the underlying attention model in ASMO.
 The ASMO Cognitive Architecture is inspired by a biological attention theory, and offers a mechanism for directing and creating behaviours, beliefs, anticipation, discovery, expectations and changes in a complex system.
 Thus, our attention based architecture provides an elegant solution to the problem of behaviour development and behaviour selection particularly when the behaviours are mutually incompatible.

-Johnston, BG 2010, 'The toy box problem (and a preliminary solution)', Artificial General Intelligence - Proceedings of the Third Conference on Artificial General Intelligence, AGI 2010, Conference on Artificial General Intelligence, Atlantis Press, Lugano, Switzerland, pp. 43-48.View/Download from: UTS OPUS or Publisher's site
+Johnston, BG 2010, 'The toy box problem (and a preliminary solution)', Artificial General Intelligence - Proceedings of the Third Conference on Artificial General Intelligence, AGI 2010, Conference on Artificial General Intelligence, Atlantis Press, Lugano, Switzerland, pp. 43-48.View/Download from: Publisher's site

 The evaluation of incremental progress towards 'Strong AI' or 'AGI' remains a challenging open problem.
 In this paper, we draw inspiration from benchmarks used in artificial commonsense reasoning to propose a new benchmark problem- the Toy Box Problem-th